Freshman-tech/node-website-starter-files/README.md

 ## Getting Help

 Need some help?
-Want to chat with the other learners?
-The [Freshman Gitter Chat](https://gitter.im/FreshmanHQ/freshman) is where you should be asking questions — this repo is meant as a place to grab the starter files and isn't a support channel.
+Leave a comment on the tutorial — this repo is meant as a place to grab the starter files and isn't a support channel.